 Dr. Lovett Williams, in his book, The Voice & Vocabulary Of The Wild Turkey,

-provides as good an explanation of the vocabulary of wild turkeys as there is.
+(unfortunately it is out of print) provides as good an explanation of the vocabulary of wild turkeys as there is.
 I highly recommend it to any serious turkey hunter.
 Too often

 turkey hunting authors and professional callers hear a specific sequence of calls and